 Pay-per-use, Single Visit Passes & Lounge Memberships

-To see more options there is a list of hotels near Macau Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+There are more and much less expensive options than the hotel listed above.
+Visit Tripadvisor to see a list of hotels near Macau Airport that can be sorted by price, distance, traveller rating and popularity.

 Free, unlimited WiFi is available at Macau Airport.
 Connect to the “Airport-Free-WiFi” or “Airport-Free-WiFi-S” networks.